-Read a bit of Weim history), it really all makes sense.
+Read a bit of Weim history and it really all makes sense.
 Weimaraners were developed as companion hunting dogs and specifically bred to work in cooperation with their master.
-They are people-oriented, and let’s face it, we love this trait! — so it’s really easy to accidentally nurture separation anxiety.
+They are people-oriented, and let’s face it, we love this trait!
+So, it’s really easy for us to accidentally nurture separation anxiety.

-Alone Training as a Socialization Exercise
+Alone Training is a Socialization Exercise for Your Weim

 Being pack animals, it is abnormal for dogs to experience too much isolation.
 Isolation in the wild means high risk of death, so when you think of the dog’s heritage, it is understandable that isolation is so distressing!

 Since our modern lives require most Weimaraners to spend time at home alone, alone training should be considered a preventative step and an integral part of your training regimen when you bring a new Weimaraner into your pack.

 Just as we socialize our new puppies and dogs to all the stimulation that a modern dog needs to accept as normal, we also need to teach our dogs to cope with the lack of stimulation and bouts of alone time.

 Some people just naturally interact with their dogs in a way that prevents separation anxiety.
 Most Weimaraner people are not naturally this way! (*Raising hand – Guilty right here!)

 - They don’t coddle their dog (*I don’t know if I coddle, but I love to love on my Weims!)